itravers/HostMon/README.md

 Update the tour to do the add device part when we are in the menu.
 Remove shrink arrow when grid is smallest.
 Remove grow arrow when grid is largest.
+During Install need to check for 777 permissions for alarms/